No. 20 Maryland men’s soccer vs. No. 16 Wake Forest preview

 Weakness

 Inability to capitalize.
-In its draw against Cal, Wake Forest finished the night with 58 percent of possession through 90 minutes of action.
-The Demon Deacons also had a 9-4 advantage on corner kicks, but were unable to pull ahead after Cal knotted the score towards the end of the first half.
+In its draw against Cal, Wake Forest finished the night with 58% of possession through 90 minutes of action.
+The Demon Deacons also had a 9-4 advantage on corner kicks, but were unable to pull ahead after Cal knotted the score toward the end of the first half.

 Three things to watch